 A graduate of the University of Leeds, Ben started his career in Transaction Services at KPMG before working as Financial Controller at Innocent Drinks.
 He also worked as an Equity Analyst at Citigroup where he covered the Retail sector for over five years.
 Ben joined Exane in 2012 as a Research Analyst and headed Exane's top-rated General Retail franchise until 2014 before taking over as the Head of the Equity Research Department.
 Ben held this role for four years before being appointed as Head of Cash Equities in 2018.

-Exane BNP Paribas ranked in first place in all headline categories in 2020 All-Europe Institutional Investor Survey.
+Exane BNP Paribas ranked in first place in Institutional Investor Survey for five years in a row.
 What do you think makes this business stand-out?